mambelli/rpmdepsgraph/README.md

 # RPMDepsGraph

-Simple bash script to create a graph or RPM packages dependencies.
+Simple bash script to create a graph of RPM packages' dependencies.
+The output is in dot (<https://graphviz.org/doc/info/lang.html>) directed graph format, and can be displayed or printed using the dotty graph editor from the graphviz package.

 Requires the `rpm` command.
 Just download and use it.
 Add it to your path if desired.